Our Curriculum Vision

 Master the skills needed to be successful in the next stage of their education and beyond

 Understand the importance of a healthy lifestyle and how this can be achieved

-In September 2019, we made the change from teaching whole school termly topics to designing a curriculum offer for each year group which focuses on teaching discrete subject areas as set out by the National Curriculum.
+In September 2019, we made the change from teaching whole school termly topics, to designing a curriculum offer for each year group which focuses on teaching discrete subject areas as set out by the National Curriculum.
+More recently we have redesigned our curriculum in light of the Covid pandemic to ensure that it still continues to meet the current needs of pupils and focuses on the priorities needed for a broad and balanced recovery curriculum.
 Please see the Long Term Plans below for each year group.

 Ultimately, we aim to provide a broad, balanced and inclusive curriculum which enables all pupils to thrive and prepares them for the next steps in education and later life.
 This means that our curriculum entails more than the learning outlined in the National Curriculum and on our Long Term Plans.